lunarc/lunarc_docs/docs/batch_system.md

 The master script describes the resources required and registers, once running the worker tasks with SLURM.
-In most cases modifying the number of Nodes needed, the total job time and the number of jobs to be processed should be all that is required.
+In most cases modifying the number of nodes needed, the total job time and the number of jobs to be processed should be all that is required.

-With this script you only specify the number of Nodes you require using the `-N`option and specify the `--exclusive`.
+With this script you only specify the number of nodes you require using the `-N`option and specify the `--exclusive`.
 The task farm will use all the cores available on the nodes, which is 20 in case of Aurora.
 You **must not** specify `--tasks-per-node`.
 If you did only one